drozd324/GPU_Delaunay_Triangulation/thesis.typ

 			//columns: (1fr, 1fr, 1fr),
 			caption: [Visualisations of Delaunay triangluations of various point distributions.
 					  The grid should be read as follows.
-Along the horizontal the number of points involved increases gradually and with $100$, $500$, $1000$ point in the the first second and third column respectively.
+Along the horizontal the number of points involved increases gradually and with $100$, $500$, $1000$ points in the the first second and third column respectively.
 In each row we draw from different point distributions.
-The rows draw from a uniform unit sqare distribution, uniform disk, surface of a sphere projected onto the plane and gaussian distribution with mean $0$ and variance $1$, in rows 1, 2, 3 and 4 respectively.
+The rows draw from a uniform unit disk distribution, a distribution on a disk with points clustered in the center, a distribution on a disk with points clustered near the boundary and a gaussiann distribution with mean $0$ and variance
+					  $1$, in rows 1, 2, 3 and 4 respectively.
 			],
 			align: bottom,
-			label: <triangulations>,
+			label: <triangulations_grid>,
 		)